darrenklein/json-to-heroku-env/README.md

 }
 ```

-The keys and values in your `config` in your JSON data will set the corresponding environment values in your Heroku app.
+The `config` keys and values from your JSON data will set the corresponding environment values in your remote Heroku app.

 ### Requirements

-As noted above, you must have installed the Heroku CLI and be logged in for this module to work.
+As noted above, you must have installed the [Heroku CLI] and be logged in for this module to work.

 The current version of the Heroku CLI requires Node version 8.3.0 or greater - this has been set in the "engines" field in the package.json file.